immalcolm/simple-weather-image/README.md

-# simple-weather-image
+# Simple Weather App with Images
-Simple Weather Image App with API
+Tapping on OpenweatherAPI and Gify, we want to create a simple application to make weather a little bit more fun :)